jensw99/CloudDBGuard/README.md

 WHERE ps>100 AND model='BMW';
 ```

 This example is supposed to return all cars with more than 100 PS that where manufactured by BMW.
-To achieve the same in FamilyGuard the API method "query" has to be used, which comes with the following signature:
+To achieve the same in CloudDBGuard the API method "query" has to be used, which comes with the following signature:

 ```Java
 public DecryptedResults query(String[] columns, String keyspace, String table, String[] conditions)